Cornea · Conversational commerce for direct-to-consumer brands · Mitochondria

 What happens when the AI doesn't know the answer?

-The persona escalates.
-Honestly, with full conversation context handed off to your team.
-No pretending.
 Escalation rules are explicit and configurable.
-Some brands start conservative and expand the autonomy as they see how Cornea handles edge cases.
-Others start broader and narrow where needed.
-The customer always knows when they have been moved to a human.
+Some brands start conservative and widen Cornea's autonomy as they watch it handle edge cases; others start broader and narrow where needed.
+The customer always knows when they have been passed to a person.

 How does it handle our brand voice?